Best Final Expense Insurance in October 2023

 Final expense insurance is a type of whole life insurance, meaning it won't expire after a specific amount of time.
 It usually provides coverage until you pass, though some companies have a maturation age, which only offers coverage to a certain age, usually 100.
 Final expense insurance is sometimes referred to as funeral insurance, burial insurance or modified issue whole life insurance, but all these terms refer to the same product.

 Final expense insurance is no different from other whole life insurance policies.
 However, it usually has a smaller death benefit, making it more affordable.
-If you have this coverage, your beneficiary can use the payout as they see fit.
+If you have final expense coverage, your beneficiary can use the payout as they see fit.
 However, it's primarily used to cover expenses from a memorial service, embalming, purchasing a casket or having a body cremated.

 How Final Expense Insurance Works